 What Has Been Done to Clean Up the Site?

-There are fish advisories in place.
-Because the majority of Pierson’s Creek now flows through an underground pipe, only a small portion of it is accessible to the public.
+Currently, fish advisories are in place.
+Due to the the majority of Pierson’s Creek now flowing through an underground pipe, only a small portion of the creek is accessible to the public.

 What Is the Current Site Status?